craftcms/docs/docs/5.x/development/element-queries.md

 :::

 ::: tip
 Declaring a `limit()` _and_ executing a query with `all()` may seem like a contradiction, but this is a totally valid query! `all()` doesn’t override the `limit()`; rather, it returns _all_ results that meet the current criteria—one of which just happens to be a cap on the number of allowed results.
+Regardless of the number of results, `.all()` always returns an array—even if it’s empty.
 :::

 ### `collect()`

-Calling `.collect()` to execute a query will perform the same database call as `.all()`, but the results are wrapped in a [collection][collection].
+Calling `.collect()` to execute a query will perform the same database call as `.all()`, but the results are wrapped in a [Collection](./collections.md).

-Collections can simplify some common array manipulation and filtering tasks that are otherwise awkward in the template:
+Collections can simplify some common array manipulation and filtering tasks that are otherwise awkward in the template or query builder:

 ::: code
 ```twig